ediaStudio/ultimateIonicTemplate/README.md

 [Push notifications firebase](https://capacitorjs.com/docs/guides/push-notifications-firebase)

 That's the longest part of this tutorial.
 Notification are important if you wants that your user open your app often, It helps for the rankins of your app on the store.
-But this is not mandatory.
+Even if it's not mandatory, i highly suggest you to implement it.
 We need to setup Notification before in app purchase or the app not gonna work.

 ### Remove notifications